Graduate Appointments and Assistantships

 - Students holding assistantships must be enrolled for a minimum of six graduate credit hours per semester during the traditional academic year (audit hours do not count towards the six-hour minimum); additional credit hours may be required by the academic unit.

-- Graduate appointments can range from 10 to 20 hours a week and stipend amounts can vary according to the unit and responsibilities of the position.
+- Graduate appointments can be either 10 or 20 hours a week and stipend amounts can vary according to the unit and responsibilities of the position.

-- Graduate teaching and research assistant vacancies are posted by the hiring unit (usually on their website or their college's website).
+- Graduate teaching and research assistant opportunities may be posted by the appointing unit (usually on their website or their college's website).
 Students are encouraged to contact those units where their academic credentials, skills, and experience match.

 Other opportunities for financial support are appointments such as Graduate Services Assistant, Graduate Intern and student worker opportunities thru ASU Student Employment.